kaascevich/Brainflip/Docs/Bugs.md

 # 🐞 Known Bugs

 - [ ] App shortcut is completely broken (naturally)
+- [ ] Program menu refreshes like mad when running a program

 ## 💀 Squashed
 - [X] Highlighting the current instruction is nonfunctional